-We, humans, do a lot of things better than the animals, but running isn’t one of them.
+We, humans, do a lot of things better than animals, but running isn’t one of them.
 There are lots of animals that evolved into true “speed machines” either to catch their prey or to run away from predators.

-Blue Wildebeest can run at 50 mph (80.5 km/h), which curiously matches the speed of their main predator, lion.
+Blue Wildebeest can run at 50 mph (80.5 km/h), which curiously matches the speed of their main predator, the lion.
 Blue Wildebeest mostly inhabit Western Africa including Angola, Botswana, and Mozambique.

-Springbok also have a lion as their main predator, but they have much better chances of surviving the wild than blue wildebeest since they can run at 55 mph (88 km/h).
+Springboks also have a lion as their main predator, but they have much better chances of surviving the wild than blue wildebeest since they can run at 55 mph (88 km/h).
 They mostly inhabit southern and southwestern Africa and are South Africa’s national animal.

 Africa isn’t the only continent with super-fast animals.
 Pronghorn, also known as American antelope, can achieve the speed of 55 mph (88 km/h).